air-con/task-manager/README.md

 ## Features

+- **Visual Monitoring Dashboard**: A simple, auto-refreshing web page to monitor the number of pending tasks in the queue.
 - **Automatic Task Replenishment**: A scheduled job runs every 4 hours to check the task pool and automatically adds new tasks if the count falls below a specified threshold.
 - **Data Ingestion API**: An endpoint to submit new tasks.
 It includes a mechanism to prevent duplicate entries.
 - **Priority Queue API**: An endpoint to inject high-priority tasks directly into the processing queue.